DataLab-Platform/DataLab/doc/intro/tutorials/laser_beam.rst

 .. figure:: ../../images/tutorials/laser_beam/10.png

-    The FWHM is also displayed on the curve, with an optionnal label (here, the title of this measurement has been displayed with "View > Show graphical object titles" or the |show_titles| button in the toolbar).
+    The FWHM is also displayed on the curve, with an optional label (here, the title of this measurement has been displayed with "View > Show graphical object titles" or the |show_titles| button in the toolbar).